 {371}

-even as we do toward you: to the end he may establish your hearts unblameable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints,&#8221; @1 Thessalonians 3: 12, 13.
-So in 1 @John 1, &#8220;That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life (for the life was manifested, and we have seen it and bear witness, and shew unto you that eternal life, which was with the Father, and was manifested unto us); that which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ.
+even as we do toward you: to the end he may establish your hearts unblameable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints", @1 Thessalonians 3: 12, 13.
+So in @1 John 1, "That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life (for the life was manifested, and we have seen it and bear witness, and shew unto you that eternal life, which was with the Father, and was manifested unto us); that which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ.
 And these things write we unto you, that your joy may be full.
 This then is the message which we have heard of him, and declare unto you, that God is light, and in him is no darkness at all.
-If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth.&#8221;
+If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth".

-Now here the separation from evil, walking in the light, in God&#8217;s revealed character in Christ, in the practical knowledge of God as revealed in Christ, in the truth as it is in Jesus in whom the life was the light of men, is fully insisted on with lines as clear and strong as the Holy Ghost alone knows how to make them.
+Now here the separation from evil, walking in the light, in God's revealed character in Christ, in the practical knowledge of God as revealed in Christ, in the truth as it is in Jesus in whom the life was the light of men, is fully insisted on with lines as clear and strong as the Holy Ghost alone knows how to make them.
 He who pretends to fellowship, and does not walk in the knowledge of God according to that knowledge, is a liar, and the truth is not in him.
 But what makes the fellowship?
-This keeps it pure&#8212;but what makes it?
+This keeps it pure -- but what makes it?
 The revelation of the blessed object, and centre of it, in Christ.
-He was speaking of One who had won his own heart&#8212;who was the gathering power into fellowship with the Father and with His Son Jesus Christ.
-He knew by the Holy Ghost, and enjoyed what the Saviour had said, &#8220;He that hath seen me, hath seen the Father.&#8221; This was love, infinite, divine; and, through the Holy Ghost, the witness of it had communion with it and told it out, that others might have fellowship with him; and truly, his was such.
+He was speaking of One who had won his own heart -- who was the gathering power into fellowship with the Father and with His Son Jesus Christ.
+He knew by the Holy Ghost, and enjoyed what the Saviour had said, "He that hath seen me, hath seen the Father".
+This was love, infinite, divine; and, through the Holy Ghost, the witness of it had communion with it and told it out, that others might have fellowship with him; and truly, his was such.
 They joined in it.
 Now that, I apprehend, was gathering power.
 The object gathered to, necessarily involved what follows.
-So, indeed, he closes the epistle. &#8220;We know that the Son of God is come, and hath given us an understanding to know him that is true, and we are in him that is true; that is, in his Son Jesus Christ.
+So, indeed, he closes the epistle.
+"We know that the Son of God is come, and hath given us an understanding to know him that is true, and we are in him that is true; that is, in his Son Jesus Christ.
 This is the true God and eternal life.
-Little children, keep yourselves from idols.&#8221; That is, the gathering power of good comes
+Little children, keep yourselves from idols".
+That is, the gathering power of good comes